Get a quote

 It’s pretty unlikely for a lender to release any payments unless they know that repairs are being made.
 After all, they’ve got an investment in your home, as well, and want to ensure that it’s being properly cared for.

-You should also note that some insurance companies invoke a provision in your policy called the Option to Repair provision.
+You should also note that some insurance companies invoke a provision in your policy called the option to repair provision.
 It allows your insurer to select and pay one of their preferred repair experts or contractors directly to complete all of your covered repairs, leaving you with little control over what happens to the funds.

 Ultimately, the terms of your loan and insurance policy often dictate how your claims payout and repairs are handled.